DanielNoord/ProjectInventarisGezantschappen/README.md

 ### /static

 Contains JSON Schema's for the various _.json_ files in the inputs directory.
+Such files can be used by text-editors to check _.json_ files for basic rules (Is field `surname` only letters?
+Is `date of birth` a date?).

 ## Project overview

-Some descriptive statistics about the data in the individuals database, as of 2021-05-04.
+Some descriptive statistics about the data in the individuals database, as of 2021-05-14.

 Individuals with data fields:
 >|Field|n|%|